Diversity of Fuzzy Dark Matter Solitons: Effects of the ellipsoidal baryon profile

-In Tab.~\ref{tb:bx}, Tab.~\ref{tb:by} and Tab.~\ref{tb:bz}, we list the eigenvalues $\tilde{\gamma}$, the soliton mass $\tilde{M}$ of the ground state solutions and the final values of $\lambda_0$ for the different background baryon profile $\tilde{\rho}_{\rm bg}^i$ and the mass of FDM $m$ respectively.
-Meanwhile, we plot the normalized and the physical density profiles of the ground state solutions with different background baryon profile $\tilde{\rho}_{\rm bg}^i$ and the mass of FDM $m$ in Fig.~\ref{fig:prof}.
-Comparing the soliton profiles with different $\tilde{\rho}_{\rm bg}^i$ plotted in every subplot, we find the fine-structure of the background baryon profile does not matter and our treatment for the ellipsoidal baryon profile is reasonable.
-And again, comparing the soliton profiles with different $m$, we find the heavier FDM particles form a more compact denser soltion which is more insensitive to the background baryon profile.
+In Tabs.~\ref{tb:bx1}-\ref{tb:bz2}, we list the eigenvalues $\tilde{\gamma}$, ground state solution soliton mass $\tilde{M}$ and final value $\lambda_0$ for each FDM mass $m$, background baryon profile $\tilde{\rho}_{\rm bg}^i$ and soliton physical mass $M$, respectively.
+We plot the normalized and the physical density profiles of the ground state solutions with different background baryon profile $\tilde{\rho}_{\rm bg}^i$ for various FDM masses $m$ and soliton physical masses $M$ in Fig.~\ref{fig:prof1} and Fig.~\ref{fig:prof2}, respectively.
+Comparing the soliton profiles corresponding to each $\tilde{\rho}_{\rm bg}^i$ in every subplot, we find that the fine-structure of the background baryon profile does not radically change the soliton profiles and that our treatment for the ellipsoidal baryon profile is reasonable.
+Contrasting the soliton profiles with different $m$, we find that heavier FDM particles form a denser, more compact and insensitive to the background baryon profile, soliton .
+Since, for the Milky Way, the soliton physical masses $M$ derived from two soliton-halo mass relations Eqs.~\eqref{eq:r_h} and \eqref{eq:r_h_n} are very similar, our results do not obviously depend on the choice of the soliton-halo mass relation.